leonardoffreitas/employee-manager/README.md

 If you're comfortable getting up and running from a `git clone`, this method is for you.

-If you clone the GitHub repository, you will need to build a number of assets using grunt.
+If you clone the GitHub repository, you will need to install some libs.

 The [master](https://github.com/leonardoffreitas/employee-manager.git) branch which contains the latest release.